digitalinteraction/livingdata-docs/chapter1/using-deploy-software.md

 If the software is not already installed, it is available from: [https://openlab.ncl.ac.uk/gitlab/public-pages/ax3-deploy/](https://openlab.ncl.ac.uk/gitlab/public-pages/ax3-deploy/).
 To install, click the *AX3 Deployment Tool Setup* link, and run the downloaded *setup.exe* program.
 If told *Windows protected your PC* then click *More info* and *Run anyway* -- you will also need to install the *AX3 Driver* from the same site.

+> Sometime, updates will automatically be installed when starting the application.
+Just follow the boxes and allow it to install, and then it will start with the updates.

 ### Starting the software